eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/foreword.md

 # Foreword

-ISO (the International Organization for Standardization) is a worldwide federation of national standards bodies (ISO member bodies).
+The International Organization for Standardization (ISO) is a worldwide federation of national standards bodies (ISO member bodies).
 The work of preparing International Standards is normally carried out through ISO technical committees.
 Each member body interested in a subject for which a technical committee has been established has the right to be represented on that committee.
 International organizations, governmental and non-governmental, in liaison with ISO, also